Skip to content

 Inclusion criteria

-Clinician Eligibility Criteria (Aims 1 - 3): In Aims 1-3, will be recruiting clinicians working in the Obstetrics, Midwifery, and Gynecology Clinic (5M) safety-net clinic and the UCSF Community and Clinical Research Center (ZSFG).
-1. Nurse practitioner, physician assistant, nurse-midwife, or medical doctor caring for pregnant patient-participants.
+Clinician Eligibility Criteria (Aims 1 - 3): In Aims 1-3, will be recruiting clinicians working in our clinic sites.
+1. Nurse practitioner, physician assistant, nurse-midwife, medical doctor, registered nurse, clinical pharmacist, behavioral health professional, social worker, or any other healthcare professional caring for pregnant patient-participants.
 2. Age ≥ 18 years old.
-Patient-participant Eligibility Criteria (Aim 1): In Aim 1, will be recruiting pregnant women receiving care at the 5M safety-net clinic who are actively smoking and have histories of trauma (ages 18+) 1.
-Currently smoking 2.
+Patient-participant Eligibility Criteria (Aim 1): In Aim 1, will be recruiting pregnant women (ages 18+) who: 1.
+Currently smoking or report having smoked during a previous pregnancy 2.
 Age ≥18 years old.
 3. Currently Pregnant.
 4. Identifies as a cisgender woman, or female at birth.
 5. Reports having experienced trauma aligned with Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) definition for traumatic exposure.
 6. Proficient in English or Spanish languages.
-Patient-Participant Eligibility Criteria (Aim 2): Patient-participants from the 5M advisory boards will be recruited to give feedback on our intervention using Evidence-Based Quality Improvement (EBQI) meetings.
+Patient-Participant Eligibility Criteria (Aim 2): Patient-participants will be recruited to give feedback on our intervention using Evidence-Based Quality Improvement (EBQI) meetings.
 Inclusion criteria: 1.
-Participant in a 5M Clinic Patient Advisory Board.
+Current or former patient in the participating clinical sites.
 2. Age ≥18 years old.
 3. Proficient in English or Spanish languages.
-Patient-Participant Eligibility Criteria (Aim 3): In Aim 3, will be recruiting pregnant women receiving care at the 5M safety-net clinic who are actively smoking and have histories of trauma (ages 18+).
+Patient-Participant Eligibility Criteria (Aim 3): In Aim 3, will be recruiting pregnant women who are actively smoking and have histories of trauma (ages 18+).
 Inclusion criteria: 1.
 Currently smoking (ever smoked 100 cigarettes in their lifetime, smoked in the past 7 days and at least 1 cigarette per day, verified by CO≥6ppm) 2. ≥18 years old 3.
 Currently Pregnant 4.
 Identifies as a cisgender women, or female at birth 5.
 Meets DSM-5 Criterion A for trauma exposure on the Brief Trauma Questionnaire (BTQ) 6.
 English or Spanish Proficient

 Exclusion criteria